The Boyne Valley Vision

 Since they were first uncovered in 1699, the ancient stones in the Boyne Valley have been the subject of continual controversy.
 Many attempts have been made to understand the purpose of the Boyne Valley mounds and the meaning of the carved designs on the stones in and around the mounds.
 Scholars, scientists and antiquarians who have attempted to interpret the designs on the stones can be roughly divided into three groups.
 In the first group - by far the largest - are those who do not claim to know what the designs mean but who believe they must have symbolic significance.
 This is the overwhelming verdict of twentieth century scholarship.
 In the second group are those who believe the designs are merely ornamental.
 The last group includes those who believe the designs must constitute some sort of writing.

-Many distinguished twentieth century scholars hold the first theory.
-R.A.S.
-Macalister, for instance, stated that it would be futile to attach a specific meaning to the stone engravings because no literary or traditional recollection of religious ideas survives from the time when the stones were first carved and set in place.
-Sean Ó Riordáin shares this view.
-He states, 'They are religious symbols which had sacred meaning for the tomb builders.
-What that meaning was we have no means of knowing' (Antiquities of the Irish Countryside, 1942).
-In a more recent study, Michael Herity says with similar caution, 'For the most part, the symbols or elements Presented in this scheme allow of so wide a range of interpretation that it is prudent not to attempt a speculative elucidation' (Irish Passage Graves, 1974).
+In a more recent study, Michael Herity says with similar caution, 'For the most part, the symbols or elements Presented in this scheme allow of so wide a range of interpretation that it is prudent not to attempt a speculative elucidation' Irish Passage Graves, 1974.
 In the same year Evan Hadingham published his Ancient Carvings in Britain: A Mystery.
 The title of his book is, in my opinion, a summary of his conclusions.
 Cautious modem scholarship has undoubtedly added valuable information to the little we know about the Boyne Valley stones.
 Yet its general trend has been discouraging.
 In many ways we have come no nearer to understanding the stones than William Wakeman, who, more than a century ago, thought the stone designs were 'bizarre, cryptic, sepulchral scorings' and who concluded 'the mystery in which they are at present enveloped may never be dispelled' (Handbook of Irish Antiquities, 1848).

-The most optimistic modem archaeologist is Clare O'Kelly.
+The most optimistic modem archaeologist is Claire O'Kelly.
 In her opinion, the stones were obviously carved to fulfil a 'ceremonial or spiritual or symbolic purpose' (Passage-grave Art in the Boyne Valley, 1978).
 O'Kelly counted the devices and placed them in ten categories.
 Some of the devices, however, she could only label 'doodles'.
 She discusses also the claim for an anthropomorphic element in the engravings (the eyes, ears, noses and other parts of the body seen by imaginative investigators) and concludes that such interpretations are 'of necessity so subjective as to be almost valueless (Passage-grave Art).
 She comes closer to understanding the true nature of the designs than other archaeologists when she states, 'To all appearances, all the motifs are geometrical and non-representational' (Passage-grave Art).
 And she is hopeful that, 'When a fuller corpus of ornament is available than at present, it may be possible to discern some pattern or purpose in what now appear mostly as random, or indeed often purposeless markings' (Passage-grave Art).

 Modem research has, for the most part, taken a negative approach to the problem of the carved stones; the tendency has been to explain what the stones are not.
 This approach, however, is still more fruitful than the theory of the second group who believed the designs to be rude scribblings or mere ornament.
 The Welsh antiquary, Edward Lhwyd (1660-1708), who claimed to be the discoverer of Newgrange in 1694, saw in the spirals a snake 'without distinction of head or tail' (Letter to Dr. Tancred Robinson dated December 15, 1699 in Transactions of the Royal Society).
 He described the entrance stone as a rude carving and decided that the mound was simply a 'barbarous monument'.
-Thomas Molyneux, Professor of Physic at Trinity College, also thought the designs we;;-'a barbarous kind of carving' without 'the least footsteps of writing' ('A Discourse concerning the Danish Mounds, Forts and Towers' in A Natural History of Ireland III, 1726).
+Thomas Molyneux, Professor of Physic at Trinity College, also thought the designs were 'a barbarous kind of carving' without 'the least footsteps of writing' ('A Discourse concerning the Danish Mounds, Forts and Towers' in A Natural History of Ireland III, 1726).

 James Ferguson, a late nineteenth century investigator was more equivocal.
 On the one hand, he believed the carvings at Newgrange were ornamental and he saw in them 'free-traced vegetable forms' (Rude Stone Monuments in all countries, 1872).
 On the other hand, he said that the designs 'may really be intended to suggest an idea. . . but of what nature we ' are not yet in a position to guess' (Rude Stone Monuments).
 He has no doubt, however, about the carvings at Loughcrew and states flatly, 'In no one instance does it seem possible to guess what these figures were meant to represent' (Rude Stone Monuments).
 He concludes that the stone-cutters must have aimed at sheer beauty of form.